ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql_benchmark/setup_mysql_server.md

 ## Create a MySQL configuration file

-To configure MySQL server, you need to create the `my.cnf` config file.
+To configure the MySQL server, you need to create a `my.cnf` config file.

-Use a text editor to create a file named `/home/mysql/mysql_install_8.0.33/my.cnf` with the contents:
+Use a text editor to create a file named `/home/mysql/mysql_install_8.0.33/my.cnf` with the following contents:

 ```
 [mysqld]